tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/threading_and_queues.md

 # Threading and Queues

+Note: In versions of TensorFlow before 1.2, we recommended using multi-threaded, queue-based input pipelines for performance.
+Beginning with TensorFlow 1.2, however, we recommend using the `tf.contrib.data` module instead.
+(See [Datasets](datasets) for details.)
+The `tf.contrib.data` module offers an easier-to-use interface for constructing efficient input pipelines.
+Furthermore, we've stopped developing the old multi-threaded, queue-based input pipelines.
+We've retained the documentation in this file to help developers who are still maintaining older code.

-Queues are a powerful mechanism for asynchronous computation using TensorFlow.
+Multithreaded queues are a powerful and widely used mechanism supporting asynchronous computation.

-Like everything in TensorFlow, a queue is a node in a TensorFlow graph.
-It's a stateful node, like a variable: other nodes can modify its content.
+Following the [dataflow programming model](graphs.md), TensorFlow's queues are implemented using nodes in the computation graph.
+A queue is a stateful node, like a variable: other nodes can modify its content.
 In particular, nodes can enqueue new items in to the queue, or dequeue existing items from the queue.
+TensorFlow's queues provide a way to coordinate multiple steps of a
+computation: a queue will **block** any step that attempts to dequeue from it when it is empty, or enqueue to it when it is full.
+When that condition no longer holds, the queue will unblock the step and allow execution to proceed.

+TensorFlow implements several classes of queue.
+The principal difference between these classes is the order that items are removed from the queue.
 To get a feel for queues, let's consider a simple example.
-We will create a "first in, first out" queue (`FIFOQueue`) and fill it with zeros.
-Then we'll construct a graph
-that takes an item off the queue, adds one to that item, and puts it back on the end of the queue.
+We will create a "first in, first out" queue (@{tf.FIFOQueue}) and fill it with zeros.
+Then we'll construct a graph that takes an item off the queue, adds one to that item, and puts it back on the end of the queue.
 Slowly, the numbers on the queue increase.

 <div style="width:70%; margin:auto; margin-bottom:10px; margin-top:20px;">
 <img style="width:100%" src="https://www.tensorflow.org/images/IncremeterFifoQueue.gif">
 </div>

 `Enqueue`, `EnqueueMany`, and `Dequeue` are special nodes.
-They take a pointer to the queue instead of a normal value, allowing them to change it.
-We recommend you think of these as being like methods of the queue.
-In fact, in the Python API, they are methods of the queue object (e.g. `q.enqueue(...)`).
+They take a pointer to the queue instead of a normal value, allowing them to mutate its state.
+We recommend that you think of these operations as being like methods of the queue in an object-oriented sense.
+In fact, in the Python API, these operations are created by calling methods on a queue object (e.g. `q.enqueue(...)`).

-**N.B.** Queue methods (such as `q.enqueue(...)`) *must* run on the same device as the queue.
+Note: Queue methods (such as `q.enqueue(...)`) *must* run on the same device as the queue.
 Incompatible device placement directives will be ignored when creating these operations.